AWS Client VPN Endpoint Setup: A Comprehensive Guide

 1. Remote Access: Provides an encrypted TLS connection between the client and the remote server.
 This ensures the secure communication between the servers.

-2. VPN Clients: Client application supports various operating systems such as Windows, Mac OS, Linux, Android, etc.
+2. Multi-Platform VPN Clients: Client application supports various operating systems such as Windows, Mac OS, Linux, Android, etc.

 6. Scalability and Availability: Supports automatic scaling based on the client connections.